PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Use of plural forms
 In software, when a label refers to a variable number of items, usually greater than or equal to one, the plural form of the item is often written statically with an "s" in brackets to account for all possibilities, e.g. _geofence(s)_.
 This is usually only a minor inconvenience for the user, but fixing it can make an application look more professional and completed.
-This can be done with minimal effort, by using the singular form if the number of items equals one, and using the plural form otherwise. [@UIPlurals]
+This can be done with minimal effort, by using the singular form if the number of items equals one, and using the plural form otherwise [@UIPlurals].

 Additionally, in the app, when the geofence bulk delete function (chapter _Bulk operations_) is used with only one item (geofence) selected, the confirmation dialog is displayed like it would be for a conventional, single delete operation, including the name of the geofence instead of the number of geofences to be deleted.